openpaymentseurope/docs/docs/create_consent.md

 ---
 id: create_consent
-title: Create consent
+title: Consents
-sidebar_label: Create consent
+sidebar_label: Consents
 ---

-This guide demonstrates how to create a consent and let a user authorise it for use against the Account Information Service.
+This guide demonstrates how to create a Consent and let a user authorise it for use against the Account Information Service.
-[Peter, kan du skriva lite grejer om consent här?]
+A Consent is an object that holds information about what permissions a user has given you to get its account information from a particular bank.

-In step 1 we create a consent.
-In step 2 and 3 we start an authorisation process for that consent.
+In step 1 we create a Consent.
+In step 2 and 3 we start an authorisation process for that Consent.
 Step 1-3 will be executed immediately after one another and need no user input in between, meaning that all three probably will be executed from a single function in your system (Det här suger så hårt men essensen av vad jag vill säga finns där, hur skriva?)
 Step 4 describes how to handle the two different SCA flows.